2024-25 Student & Parent Handbook

 Students using bicycles, skateboards, rollerblades, motorized scooters, razor scooters, and hoverboards should not be used once in the school parking lot or brought beyond the school gates.

-TPS has the right to refuse any items that may be considered unsafe for campus use.
+TPS has the right to refuse any items that may be considered unsafe or disruptive for the school environment.

 Laser pens, sharpies, and glass objects are not allowed for safety reasons.
 Aerosol sprays, aerosol deodorants and perfumes are not permitted on campus.
 This includes before and after school and at any school-related function such as games, dances, field trips, etc. If found, these items will be confiscated and sent to the office.
 The student’s parent will be required to pick the item up from the office in order for it to be released.

-Cellular Devices & Search Policy: Students are only permitted to use cellular phones, smartwatches or other mobile communication devices outside of the instructional day or when permitted by the faculty for instructional purposes.
+Cellular Devices & Search Policy: Students are only permitted to use cellular phones, smartwatches or other mobile communication devices outside of the instructional day.
 After a student enters through the gates in the morning, cell phones must be kept off and kept out of sight, until the end of the instructional school day.
 Temecula Preparatory School (TPS) reserves the right to prevent student use of cell phones during school hours for any reason.
 TPS reserves the right to seize and hold a student cell phone, smartwatches or other mobile communication device until the end of the school day and to prohibit a student from bringing a cell phone to school at the school’s discretion.

 In the event that TPS has a reasonable suspicion that a student has used a cell phone to commit a violation of the law or school policy, or has used the cell phone to threaten injury to him/herself or another person, or has used the cell phone to commit cyber bullying or any other act prohibited by school policy or the law, the school may seize and search the cellular device.
 If the school has a reasonable suspicion the cell phone has been used in the commission of a criminal act, the school may seize the phone and surrender it to appropriate law enforcement authorities.